-The power calculations are based on assuming two sided α =0.05, a power of 80%, and a risk interval of 4 days corresponding to the 0-3 day risk interval.
-A background rate of 33.9 incident atrial fibrillation events per 1,000 person years as observed among male Medicare beneficiaries 65 years of age and older was used.
+The power calculations are based on assuming one-sided α =0.05, a power of 80%, and a risk interval of 4 days corresponding to the 0-3 day risk interval.
+A background rate of 33.9 incident atrial fibrillation events per 1,000 person years as observed among male Medicare beneficiaries 65 years of age and older was used for individuals at least 60 years of age, and a background rate of 4.4 incident atrial fibrillation events per 1,000 person years as observed among male 45-54 years of age was used for individuals 18-59 years of age.